FateMeetsLuck/dmildew/README.md

 Since all programs are run in a scope, the `var` keyword declares variables that are stored in the global scope, while `let` and `const` work the same as in ES6.
 This is more similar to Lua.

+For of loops cannot iterate over chars in a string so one has to write a regular for-loop that checks the length.

 ## Help

 There is now a ##dmildew channel on the Freenode IRC network.
 If no one is there, leave a question or comment on the github project page.